 Starting at a new educational institution brings with it a whole host of challenges and transitions to a new environment.
-It is important to understand that there is no way for Disabled Student Services (DSS) to know which newly admitted students have a disability and will require reasonable accommodations.
+It is important to understand that there is no way for Disability Support Services (DSS) to know which newly admitted students have a disability and will require reasonable accommodations.
 Students who require reasonable accommodations due to a documented disability will need to contact DSS in order to formally apply for services.

 Students interested in applying for DSS services will need to complete an Application for Support Services and provide updated disability documentation which clearly explains their current functional limitations.
 It is often much easier to have a current treatment provider fill out the Disability Verification Form which will need to be done only once, unless the disability is temporary.
 Students can contact the DSS Office to have the Application for Support Services and Disability Verification Form emailed or mailed to them.
 In addition, both of these forms are available on this website in an accessible format.